Who are the Palestinian prisoners released in exchange for Israeli hostages?

 Al-Tous had held the title of longest continuous Israeli imprisonment until his release last Saturday, Palestinian authorities said.

 First arrested in 1985 while fighting Israeli forces along the Jordanian border, the activist in the Fatah party spent a total of 39 years behind bars.
-Originally from the West Bank city of Bethlehem, he was among the prisoners exiled.
+Originally from the West Bank city of Bethlehem, he was among the prisoners exiled on Jan.
+25.